Transience of continuous-time conservative random walks: Abstract

 \section{Abstract}

-We consider two continuous-time generalizations of conservative random walks introduced in~\cite{EV}, an orthogonal and a spherically-symmetrical one; the latter model is known as {\em random flights}.
-For both models, we show transience of the walks when $d\ge 2$ and the rate of changing of direction follows power law $t^{-\a}$, $0<\a\le 1$, or the law $(\ln t)^{-\beta}$ where $\beta>2$.
+We consider two continuous-time generalizations of conservative random walks introduced in~\cite[Englander and Volkov (2022)]{EV}, an orthogonal and a spherically symmetrical one; the latter model is also known as {\em random flights}.
+For both models, we show the transience of the walks when $d\ge 2$ and the rate of changing of direction follows power law $t^{-\a}$, $0<\a\le 1$, or the law $(\ln t)^{-\beta}$ where $\beta>2$.

 {\bf AMS subject classification}: 60G50, 60J05, 60J75

 {\bf Keywords}: Random flight, non-time-homogeneous Markov chain, conservative random walk, transience, recurrence